What to Do If Your Car Is Broken Into

 Contact the police

 The next step is to call 9-1-1 and file a police report.
-Insurance companies usually require a police report for insurance claims related to car damage or missing items.
+Insurance companies usually require a police report for insurance claims related to car damage, missing items, or vehicle theft.
 So this step is a must if you plan to file a claim with your insurer.

 Helpful Information